JakeC007/JakeC007.github.io/aboutme.md

         I hold a <strong>Master of Legal Studies</strong> from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
 That background shapes how I frame research questions.
 I can see where the law provides tools and where it falls short, which makes for better empirical work and more actionable findings.
-My research has been published at <strong>ACM CHI and PETS</strong>, and presented at venues including the Privacy Law Scholars Conference.
+My research has been published at <strong>ACM CHI, ACM FAccT, and PETS</strong>, and presented at venues including the Privacy Law Scholars Conference (PLSC).
 I am also an affiliate at
         <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.
       </p>
       <p>